Carmelites devoted to Mary,

 Carmelite Formation: A Journey Of Transformation no.8

 Carmelites work in a variety of ministries in the Church.
-Through our Carmelite core values, prayer, and fraternity, we are involved as chaplains, spiritual directors, pastors, teachers, and campus ministers.
+What makes our charism unlike others is that we don't have a specific ministry, so we minister in places where the Church needs us!
+Through our Carmelite core values, prayer, and fraternity, we are involved as chaplains, spiritual directors, pastors, teachers, and campus ministers, among many others.

 Please fill out our Personal Inventory